eflautt/ga-data-science/lessons/lesson-03/readme.md

 <a name="guidedpractice2"></a>
 ## Guided Practice: Is this skewed?
 (10 mins)
-Walk through images of normal, skewed, sigmod (etc) distributions.
+Walk through images of normal, skewed, sigmoid (etc) distributions.
 Stand up and vote on the types.

 > Instructor note: Use your own work or the images in the asset folder.